 - 2.1 The Treasury Management and Investment Strategy is shown in draft at Appendix 1.
-It sets out the minimum revenue provision (MRP) policy, capital expenditure funding, prudential indicators, the current treasury position, debt and investments; prospects for interest rates; the borrowing strategy; and the investment strategy. - 2.2 The key issues for 2020/21 are set out in the Treasury Management and Investment Strategy Overview section.
-These include: - a) Continuation of the policy of taking out no new external debt. - b) The continued inclusion of higher yielding investments, which would only be used subject to further consultation with the Cabinet Member for Resources Management. - c) A proposal to make prepayments of employer deficit contributions into the Pension Fund. - d) The target rates for 2020/21. - 2.3 In general, the strategy remains broadly similar to that for 2019/20, with no changes, for example, to the MRP policy, or approved counterparty criteria.
+It sets out the minimum revenue provision (MRP) policy, capital expenditure funding, prudential indicators, the current treasury position, debt and investments; prospects for interest rates; the borrowing strategy; and the investment strategy. - 2.2 The key issues for 2021/22 are set out in the Treasury Management and Investment Strategy Overview section.
+These include: - Consideration of the need for prudent management of the Council's cash resources in order to support the capital strategy and repay external debt maturing in 2027. - b) The continued inclusion of higher yielding investments, which would only be used subject to further consultation with the Cabinet Member for Resources Management. - c) The target rates for 2021/22.

+2.3 In general, the strategy remains broadly similar to that for 2020/21, with no changes, for example, to the MRP policy, or approved counterparty criteria.